rgcr/m-cli/Readme.md

                                        Recent    |
                                        Strongest
                                      ]

-      m airport nonpreferrednetworks [                #  how to join non-preferred networks if preferred Prompt      |  #  networks are unavailable
-                                       JoinOpen    |
-                                       KeepLooking |
-                                       DoNothing
-                                     ]

-      m airport secureadhocnetworks  [ YES | NO ]     #  whether a password is required to create a
+      m airport rememberrecents      [ YES | NO ]     #  whether to remember recent networks m airport secureadhocnetworks  [ YES | NO ]     #  whether a password is required to create a
                                                       #  computer-to-computer network
       m airport securechangenetworks [ YES | NO ]     #  whether a password is required to change